p0syd0n/hashtable/Readme.md

 ``` #include "hashtable.c"```

 At the top of your file.
 Don't mess up the path.
+You do not need any files other than ```hashtable.c```.

 ## How do I run the example